inesmartins/Android-Activity-Tester/README.md

 * If the activity has `android:exported="true"` attribute in its definition.
 * If `android:exported` is not defined at all then it should have at least one intent-filter in it.

-In order to use this tool, specify the path to the app's `AndroidManifest.xml` file, e.g.:
+In order to use this tool, you need to specify the path to the app's `AndroidManifest.xml` file, as well as the package identifier:

 ```
-~ python3 android_activity_tester.py -m <path-to-decompiled-directory>/AndroidManifest.xml
+~ python3 android_activity_tester.py \
+  -m <path-to-decompiled-directory>/AndroidManifest.xml \
+  -p <package-identifier>
 ```

 Note that you can extract the manifest file from an APK using `apktool`, e.g.: